BJMdotNET/pr1nc3/dates/2017/index.md

 ----

  - [**"Prince's sound engineer, Susan Rogers: 'He needed to be the alpha male to get things done' -- One of a tiny number of female recording engineers, Rogers was there at birth of some of pop’s classics, including When Doves Cry.
-She recalls the man she knew – and shares her theory about why he loved working with women"**](https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done) in [The Guardian](https://www.theguardian.com/) on 9 November 2017 about Eric Clapton, exhibit, exhibition, James Brown, Joni Mitchell, Lisa Coleman, Michael Jackson, Susan Rogers, Wendy Melvoin, When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done))
+She recalls the man she knew – and shares her theory about why he loved working with women"**](https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done) in [The Guardian](https://www.theguardian.com/) on 9 November 2017 about Eric Clapton, exhibit, exhibition, James Brown, Joni Mitchell, Lisa Coleman, Michael Jackson, perfume, Susan Rogers, Wendy Melvoin, When Doves Cry (song) ([mirror](https://web.archive.org/web/*/https://www.theguardian.com/music/2017/nov/09/princes-sound-engineer-susan-rogers-he-needed-to-be-the-alpha-male-to-get-things-done))

 ----